PennyLaneAI/qml/index.rst

                     <br>
                     <h5 class="font-weight-bold my-4">Research-focused</h5>
                 </div>
                 <p class="grey-text mb-0">Xanadu is not just a software company; we also perform high-impact research and build quantum hardware.
-Our software gets used internally across the company &mdash; check out some of the <a href="https://xanadu.ai/research">papers released</a> using our open-source software tools.
+Check out some of the <a href="https://xanadu.ai/research">papers released</a> using our open-source software tools.
                 </p>
             </div>
             <!-- Grid column -->